Hawkesbury-Nepean Waterkeeper Alliance

 • Participate in the Australian chapter of the International Waterkeeper Alliance.

-Microplastics Community Training Day
+Microplastics Community Training Days

 Western Sydney University researchers and students, in collaboration with Streamwatch and Greater Sydney Landcare, joined community volunteers as part of a hands-on workshop (opens in a new window) to assess the number of microplastics present in the Hawkesbury-Nepean River.
 Our first community day event saw the group come together on World Environment Day, 5 June 2021, at Windsor Beach – a popular recreational area in the Hawkesbury region that was impacted by significant flooding.
 The data was used in our first River Report Card.
+As part, Western trained four student facilitators to help run the workshop along side our Technical Support and Research Services staff.
+“It was a great experience to be back in the field and the lab and to help guide members of the community through sampling.
+It also was lovely to connect with other students on the day that were helping out who were passionate about conserving the waterway."
+Catherine, Western Sydney University science student.

-Rapid Riparian Training Day
+Rapid Riparian Health Training Day

-Streamwatch and Greater Sydney Landcare, in collaboration with Western Sydney University, joined community volunteers as part of a hands-on workshop to assess the riparian health to upskill citizen scientists in the latest assessment tool.
-Our second community day was held in December at Yarramundi (Nauva Reserve) – another popular recreational area in the Hawkesbury region that was recently impacted by significant flooding.
+Streamwatch and Greater Sydney Landcare led community volunteers as part of a hands-on workshop to assess the riparian health to upskill citizen scientists in the latest riparian assessment tool.
+Our community day was held in December 2021 at Yarramundi (Nauva Reserve) – another popular recreational area in the Hawkesbury region that was recently impacted by significant flooding.
 Volunteers used the Rapid Appraisal of Riparian Condition (RARC) for the southern tablelands of New South Wales as part of the training.
 The data was used in our first River Report Card.

-Macroinverterbrates Training Day
+Macroinverterbrates Training Days

-Streamwatch and Greater Sydney Landcare, in collaboration with Cattai Hills Enviornment Network, join citizen scientists – local residents and Landcare volunteers for a waterbug (macroinverterbrates) workshop in May 2022.
+Streamwatch and Greater Sydney Landcare, in collaboration with Cattai Hills Environment Network, join citizen scientists – local residents and Landcare volunteers for a waterbug (macroinverterbrates) workshop in May 2022.
 Volunteers were provided hands-on training on how to use and understand the ‘Stream Pollution Index’ (SPI) to monitor the water quality at Cattai Creek using apps.
-Through hands-on training, citizen sceintists learnt how to identify and score waterbugs (macroinvertebrates) using the Waterbug mobile app, and were also trained in uploading their data to the BioCollect mobile app for sharing and storage.
+Through hands-on training, citizen scientists learnt how to identify and score waterbugs (macroinvertebrates) using the Waterbug mobile app, and were also trained in uploading their data to the BioCollect mobile app for sharing and storage.
 They found 40 water bugs from 9 different species and calculated a SPI score of 3.74 (out of 5) which is rated as “In Good Condition”.

 “I learnt so much.
 I had no idea that waterbugs could be used as an index.
 I think and look at creeks in a different way, full of life.
 It was fun and informative.” – Workshop attendee